Tooth decay (also called cavities or caries) is caused by bacteria in the plaque on your teeth, sweet foods and drinks, and a lack of oral hygiene.

 Causes and risk factors

 Children are especially likely to have tooth decay because the enamel on baby teeth (milk teeth) is more sensitive than the enamel on permanent teeth.
-Sweet foods and drinks are a hazard for baby teeth.
-Oral hygiene can be a challenge, especially for younger children.
+Too many sweet foods and drinks can harm baby teeth.
+Oral hygiene can be a challenge too, especially for younger children.
 Toddlers who very often drink sugary tea or juice from a baby bottle are also at higher risk of tooth decay.

 Permanent teeth are quite sensitive at first too: When they break through, their enamel hasn’t yet fully hardened, making it susceptible to decay.